RLHIM – The Self-Care Space

-The self-Care space is an exciting adjunct to our NHS clinical services and provides additional assistance for commonly seen problems such as chronic pain, fatigue, sleep problems, and low and anxious mood.
+The Self-Care Space is an exciting adjunct to our NHS clinical services helping with problems we see commonly such as chronic pain, tiredness, sleep problems, low and anxious mood, and menopausal symptoms.

 Self-care is an essential part of any health system.
 People are encouraged to take control of their own health as much as they feel able to and given the tools and knowledge to do this.
 At the core of self-care is the development of more equal partnerships between health professionals and patients.

-“Self-care” covers a range of activities including health protection and maintenance, treatment of minor conditions and self-management of conditions.
+“Self-Care” covers a range of activities including health protection and maintenance, treatment of minor conditions and self-management of conditions.
 Research has shown that it can be a highly effective addition to medical treatment, particularly in the self-management of long-term conditions in clinical settings and self-help groups.

-The Self-Care Steering Committee is composed of three senior clinicians, two patient representatives, a Queen Square management representative, The Peter Fisher Centre administrator, and the RLHIM research director.
-The committee meets regularly to oversee the activities, decide upon new ones, and review user feedback to assure quality within the service.
+The Self-Care Steering Committee is composed of three senior clinicians, two patient representatives, a Queen Square management representative, The Peter Fisher Centre coordinator, and the RLHIM Head of Research.
+The committee meets regularly to oversee the activities, decide upon new ones, review user feedback and evaluations to assure quality within the service.

-The evaluation will be built into each service, such as satisfaction questionnaires, free text feedback, and validated PROMs (patient-reported outcome measures), and we would invite and encourage service users to take part in this vital aspect of the service.
+Evaluation will be built into each service, such as satisfaction questionnaires, free text feedback, and validated PROMs (patient-reported outcome measures), and we would invite and encourage service users to take part in this vital aspect of the service.
 A report will be published for each activity in collaboration with our Research Department.